Ansh051207/UMBRA/README.md

-# Umbra - Zero-Knowledge Encrypted Notes & File Sharing
+# Umbra - Zero-Knowledge Encrypted Notes Sharing

 **Umbra** is a state-of-the-art secure workspace application designed with a "Privacy First" architecture.
 It employs **Zero-Knowledge Encryption**, meaning your data is encrypted on your device before it ever reaches our servers.
 Even as service providers, we literally *cannot* read your notes or files.